Constraining Participation: Affordances of Feedback Features in Interfaces to Large Language Models: Background

-Davis \cite{Davis2020-uq} operationalises the concept of affordances through a framework of mechanisms and conditions.
-Mechanisms describe the link between features of technological objects and the outcomes of their use by subjects, while conditions describe how affordances vary across different subjects and contexts.
-The framework proposes six mechanisms that contribute to the operationalisation of affordances: {\itshape request}, {\itshape demand}, {\itshape encourage}, {\itshape discourage}, {\itshape refuse}, and {\itshape allow}.
+The framework proposes six mechanisms that contribute to the operationalisation of affordances: \emph{request}, \emph{demand}, \emph{encourage}, \emph{discourage}, \emph{refuse}, and \emph{allow} \cite{Davis2020-uq}.
 These mechanisms are intended to serve as a tool for critical analysis rather than as a taxonomy of the features of technological objects, as each mechanism may reveal different aspects of a technical feature.
+Technological objects \emph{request} and \emph{demand} how user-subjects interact with them. \emph{Requests} refer to bids placed by the artifact initiating some action or set of actions, while \emph{demands} represent more forceful bids that leave users with little room for non-compliance.
+Technological objects also \emph{encourage} and \emph{discourage}, \emph{refuse} and \emph{allow} actions of user-subjects.
+These latter mechanisms represent responses from the artifact to activities that users seek to enact. \emph{Allow} functions neutrally, applying to bids placed by both the artifact and user-subjects engaging with it.
+Importantly, these mechanisms are not mutually exclusive but operate simultaneously---features that \emph{request} certain feedback formats may \emph{encourage} some user behaviour at the same time as \emph{discouraging} others.

-Technological objects request and demand how user-subjects interact with them.
-Technological objects also encourage and discourage, refuse and allow actions of user-subjects.
-These mechanisms operate through three interrelated conditions: {\itshape perception} (how a subject perceives the artifact based on their skill and technical literacy), {\itshape dexterity} (what a subject can do with the artifact), and {\itshape cultural and institutional legitimacy} (the social and structural position of the user within institutions of power).
-The framework addresses binarism (assuming an artifact affords some function or not) and universalism (assuming an artifact operates identically for all) in affordance theory \cite{Davis2016-wg}.
-Using this framework, we can explore ``{\itshape how}, {\itshape for whom}, and {\itshape under what circumstances}'' artefacts afford action \cite{Davis2020-uq}.
+\enlargethispage{-7pt} The mechanisms operate through three interrelated conditions: \emph{perception} (how a subject perceives the artifact based on their skill and technical literacy), \emph{dexterity} (what a subject can do with the artifact), and \emph{cultural and institutional legitimacy} (the social and structural position of the user within institutions of power) \cite{Davis2020-uq}.
+The interaction between mechanisms and conditions creates variations in how technologies afford actions for different users.
+For example, without sufficient dexterity or the requisite cultural and institutional legitimacy, what may be \emph{allowed} becomes \emph{discouraged} or \emph{refused} \cite{Davis2023-xk}.
+The framework thus addresses binarism (assuming an artifact affords some function or not) and universalism (assuming an artifact operates identically for all) in affordance theory \cite{Davis2016-wg}.